hannamark/4xconvert/build-pa/README.txt

 1. Install Postgres 9.2.
 Create a superuser and database to be used by CTRP-PA.
 2. Use pg_dump to pull data from existing 8.4 database.
 3. Use pg_restore to load data into new 9.2 database.
-4. Update the file name for all rows in databasechangelog to "<base dir>/pa/target/db-upgrade.xml" (e.g. "C:/Users/ctrp/code/pa/target/db-upgrade.xml")
+4. Run the following SQL on the database: update databasechangelog set md5sum = null, filename='/tmp/pa/db-upgrade.xml'

 Application Server
 1. Install JBoss EAP 6.2.0 GA.
 2. Extract the file build-pa/server-config/ctrp-pa-modules.zip to the folder <jboss home>/modules.
 Add jars listed in the two module.xml file.
 Use https://drive.google.com/file/d/0B_R06zcO1q_mWkNfNWRxMERhUzQ/edit?usp=sharing to avoid the need for this second step.
-3. Copy build-pa/standalone.xml to the folder <jboss home>/standalone/configuration.
+3. Copy build-pa/server-config/standalone.xml to the folder <jboss home>/standalone/configuration.
 4. Search for "java:/pa-ds and edit" the datasource with appropriate database name, port, user.
 5. Search for the pa and accrual security domains and update database information.
 6. Set JAVA_OPTS environment variable with -Xms1024m -Xmx2048m -XX:MaxPermSize=2048m